 And of course don't leave the car unlocked, not for a second.
 You never know who may be watching.

-I know that in some countries crossing the street against the red light is not a crime.
+I know that in some countries crossing the street against the red light allowed.
 If there is nothing coming, you can just walk on without stopping.
 Not so in Warsaw or other Polish cities.
 No matter how safe crossing the street may seem to you, you must stop and wait for the light to change.
 You may of course be lucky and reach the other side of the street safely but if the police or city guards spot you, you will be in for trouble and may have to pay a fine.
 You can also be fined for crossing the street at a place other than a zebra crossing.
 It may be worth your while to take a slight detour rather than get into the guards' hands or... under a passing car.

 The Warsaw Avenues are so large and so long that some drivers believe to be on a speedway...
 Watch out when crossing!!!